AAkkum/t2i-adversarial-prompt-framework/README.md

 python main.py --model diffusers --config configs/flux.yaml --attack identity --defense none --prompt "a blue rabbit mascot standing in a garden" --target "blue rabbit mascot" --out results/flux_debug
 ```

-These commands require model dependencies, accepted Hugging Face model licenses where applicable, and enough local GPU/VRAM for the selected model.
+The SDXL command has been validated with `configs/sdxl.yaml`.
+On the first run, Diffusers downloads the model files from Hugging Face and caches them locally; later runs reuse the cache.
+These commands require model dependencies, accepted Hugging Face model licenses where applicable, internet access for uncached models, and enough local GPU/VRAM for the selected model.

 List available components: